More info about Founder

 In 2005, Dr. Kaludjerovic started work on his Ph.D. thesis which was completed in 2008 and titled “Natural Attenuation of Contamination in Groundwater“.
 The scope of this thesis focused on applications of the RT3D (Reactive Transport) model with multiple electron acceptors to a field case of a large spill of xylen.

 After his Ph.D. thesis, Dr Kaludjerovic continue to conduct research in the area of aerobic and anaerobic bioremediation with emphasis on emulsified oil projects and gas infusion technologies.
 In his continual quest to broaden his knowledge, Dr. Kaludjerovic began work on Aquifer Storage and Recovery (ASR) under the direction of Mr. David Pyne, a world recognized expert in ASR.
 Dr. Kaludjerovic recognized the importance of ASR technology in water resources management and is currently screening south Europe for sites where this technology can be applied.

 Recently, Dr. Kaludjerovic has developed expertise in the use and application of Environmental Molecular Diagnostic (EMD) methods.
 EMD is a collective term that describes a group of advanced and emerging techniques used to analyze the biological and chemical characteristics of environmental samples.

-During his carrier Dr Kaludjerovic published more then 20 papers which can be found below or on his Linkedin page.
+During his carrier Dr Kaludjerovic published more then 25 papers and their titles can be seen on his Linkedin page.